envoyproxy/katacoda-scenarios/api-based-dynamic-endpoint-discovery-service-configuration/intro.md

 In this scenario, you will learn how configure the discovery of endpoints using a REST-JSON API.
 This scenario will explain:

-- Configuration of EDS
+- Configuring EDS

-- Add endpoints to the cluster using the REST API
+- Adding endpoints to the cluster using the REST API

-- Delete endpoints using the REST API
+- Deleting endpoints using the REST API